 - (1) When SCS is employed the Commandant will provide the selection board with guidance on selecting officers possessing a particular officer specialty code to meet an existing or anticipated Service need. - (2) When so directed by the Commandant, the board shall consider officer specialty codes.
-The number selected when specialty is considered a factor in selection may not exceed the percentages of 14 U.S.C. § 259 (b) unless such a percentage is a number less than one, in which case the board may recommend one officer for such placement. - (3) Any officer selected when specialty is considered during the selection process must be the best-qualified to carry out the duties and responsibilities of the grade for which they are selected and receive the recommendation of at least a majority of the members of a board composed of five members, or at least twothirds of the members of a board composed of more than five members.
+The number selected when specialty is considered a factor in selection may not exceed the percentages of 14 U.S.C. § 259 (b) unless such a percentage is a number less than one, in which case the board may recommend one officer for such placement. - (3) Any officer selected when specialty is considered during the selection process must be the best-qualified to carry out the duties and responsibilities of the grade for which they are selected and receive the recommendation of at least a of a board composed of more than five members.